w3c/wai-curricula/content/designer/information-design.md

   * sidebars and other page regions
   * pages
   * chapter markers (in digital publications)
-* create graphical representations that accompany the text, to make the information easier to understand; for example a diagram representation of the process described in the text”
+* create graphical representations that accompany the text, to make the information easier to understand; for example, a diagram representation of the process described in the text
 * design methods to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
 * design user methods to identify the expanded form or meaning of acronyms and abbreviations
 * identify related requirements for developers to make language programmatically determined